 - Requesting court permission for various actions as required by applicable state probate laws

-- Retitling the decedent's assets into the names of the estate beneficiaries
+- Retitling the decedent's real estate into the names of the estate beneficiaries if it is not being sold